smarter-sh/smarter-chat/README.md

 where:

-- id: the unique html element id that the react app looks for during app initialization. see: dispatch().context in https://github.com/smarter-sh/smarter/blob/main/smarter/smarter/apps/chatapp/views.py
+- id: the unique html element id that the react app looks for during app initialization. see: dispatch().context in https://github.com/smarter-sh/smarter/blob/main/smarter/smarter/apps/chatapp/views.py.
+This string is derived from "smarter.sh/v1/ui-chat/root"
 - smarter-chatbot-api-url: a Smarter chatbot api url: `https://<name>.<account_number>.example.com`
 - smarter-toggle-metadata: true if additional chat meta data should appear in the chat thread